 International Journal for Housing Science and Its Applications

 The International Journal for Housing Science and Its Applications (ISSN 0146-6518) is a prestigious, single-blind peer-reviewed international journal dedicated to advancing research in various fields, including Housing Science, Business, Management, Accounting, Marketing, Architecture, Building and Construction, and Mechanical Engineering.
 In addition to these core areas, the journal is open to publishing selected high-quality papers that explore the intersection of computer science and modern languages with the goal of enhancing human living standards.
-The journal publishes one volume each year, consisting of four issues released in March, June, September, and December, ensuring a steady flow of valuable insights and contributions to the academic community.
+The journal publishes one volume each year, consisting of four issues, ensuring a steady flow of valuable insights and contributions to the academic community.

 Acceptance rate